 Pitney Bowes Example

-Dividend Stocks Use Compounding to Earn You $$$
+Dividend Stocks Use Compounding to Earn You Money

 There's no magic to dividend stocks, just math.
-The principle behind dividend investing is compounding.
+The principle behind dividend investing is compounding and time.
 The more shares you own, the more dividends you get, the more shares are added to your stock portfolio.

 Is dividend investing fool proof?
 No. Absolutely not.
-Many dividend investors have been burned by the financial meltdown of 2008-2009.
-Bank and financial stocks are famous dividend payers, and these stocks have plummeted in price, and halted dividend payouts.
+Many dividend investors were burned by the financial meltdown of 2008-2009.
+Bank and financial stocks are famous dividend payers, and these stocks plummeted in price, and halted dividend payouts.
 But a down market can still be a good time to buy dividend stocks.
 I think certain bank stocks are excellent potential future dividend payers, and many are on sale.
 If you are going to buy using this strategy, I strongly encourage you to diversify.
 Don't invest in only one or two stock sectors.
-About 3/4 of my retirement portfolio is invested in highly diversified index funds.
+About three quarters of my retirement portfolio is invested in highly diversified, boring index funds.

 How Do I Set Up a DRIP?